 "A Decade of ubiquitous computing research in mental health", IEEE Pervasive Computing 19, no. 1, 2020

 - Digital CBT for Body Dysmorphic Disorder

 Body dysmorphic disorder (BDD) untreated is both severe and chronic in its presentation and although effective treatments exist, they’re simply not accessible for many individuals.
-Might smartphone-based cognitive behavioural therapy (CBT) for BDD be the standardised, low cost and accessible treatment people living with this condition need?
+Might smartphone-based cognitive behavioral therapy (CBT) for BDD be the standardized, low cost and accessible treatment people living with this condition need?

 - Cultural impact and personality models

 To make greater technology personalization possible, sensor data collected from smartphones is often used to passively infer users’ personality traits.
 But improving the accuracy of this type of inference is a significant challenge, especially when many models don’t consider the potential impact of culture on the data obtained.
 Could country-specific datasets improve trait prediction?

 "Modeling personality vs. modeling Personalidad: In-the-wild mobile Data analysis in five countries suggests cultural impact on personality models", Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies archive (IMWUT), Volume 3 Issue 3, Presented at Ubicomp 2019.
 London, UK, September 2019